Out of the Box:

 Central City Opera’s dynamic history of community engagement continues to grow, now serving 40,000 students, families and seniors each year with live performances, workshops and residencies throughout Colorado and Wyoming.
 Our touring programs are designed to enhance existing curriculum for young students and lifelong learning for everyone.
 The arts enrich lives and learning at every age.

 Scholarships, funded by generous foundations and individuals, are granted to qualified schools, organizations and students.
+Download a school scholarship application here or community organization scholarship application here.

 To find out where we’ll be performing next, click here (both school and public performances are listed).